patrickoser/west-custom/README.md

     Setup auto-reply through gmail so that when you get a message from the contact form it takes in their name/email and creates a custom message tailored to them asking for any attachments/files that might be relevent to their request.

+    See if you can set up the contact form to display a better message when a form is submitted.
+Right now it just shows up as a json object.

 # Business Landing Page

 A modern, responsive business landing page with dark mode support and smooth animations.